Deborah311/Uber-Fares-Dataset-Analysis-using-Power-BI/README.md

 Fare Estimation Enhancement: Improve algorithms using fare-per-km insights

-💾 File Export
-The cleaned dataset with new features was saved as:

-plaintext
-Copy
-Edit
-uber_cleaned_dataset.csv
-Ready for direct import into Power BI.

 👤 Developed by

 Your Name : MURUNGI DEBORAH

 ID : 26020

 AUCA  software engineering

 Group: B

 Date: 25 July 2025